COCPORN/atea/README.md

 - In the alotted time, I couldn't make the chart respond to clicks in a meaningful way.
 I would have liked to have the chart show the data for the selected city, but I didn't have time to implement it

-Time spend: Probably around 5-6 hours.
+Time spent: Probably around 5-6 hours.

 ## Other improvements